 BAMANA Shrine Maternity Figure (Gwandusu)

-A truly colossal standing shrine figure (1st half 20th C., 150 cm) from the Bamana of Mali — a mother holding a child, crowned by a tall conical amulet-laden hat.
+A truly colossal standing shrine figure (19th to 1st half of 20th C., 150 cm) from the Bamana of Mali — a mother holding a child, crowned by a tall conical amulet-laden hat.

 This is among the most revered sculpture types in Bamana (Bambara) culture, linked to the Jo and Gwan secret societies.